HuiyuBi/HuiyuBi.github.io/README.md

 ### My 141B project

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+<strong>Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for </strong>
 ```markdown
 Syntax highlighted code block